Malcolm Brogdon NBA Playoffs Player Props: Celtics vs. 76ers

 Malcolm Brogdon Insights vs. the 76ers

-- This season, he's put up 10.1% of the Celtics' attempted field goals, as he's averaging 10.9 per contest.

-- He's put up 4.4 threes per game, or 8.5% of his team's shots from beyond the arc this season.
+- This season, Malcolm Brogdon has made 5.3 field goals per game, which adds up to 10.2% of his team's total makes.

-- Brogdon's opponents, the 76ers, have one of the slowest offensive tempos, ranking 26th, averaging 99.8 possessions per game, while his Celtics average 101.9 per game, which ranks 16th among NBA teams.
+- Brogdon's opponents, the 76ers, have one of the NBA's slowest tempos with 99.8 possessions per game, while his Celtics rank 16th in possessions per game with 101.9.

-- On defense, the 76ers have allowed 110.9 points per contest, which is third-best in the league.
+- The 76ers are the third-best defensive squad in the NBA, conceding 110.9 points per contest.

-- Conceding 41.2 rebounds per game, the 76ers are the second-ranked squad in the league.
+- The 76ers allow 41.2 rebounds per game, ranking second in the league.

-- The 76ers give up 24.2 assists per game, sixth-ranked in the league.
+- The 76ers are the sixth-ranked team in the league, giving up 24.2 assists per contest.

-- Giving up 11.6 made 3-pointers per contest, the 76ers are the fifth-ranked squad in the league.
+- In terms of 3-pointers, the 76ers have conceded 11.6 makes per contest, fifth in the NBA.

 Malcolm Brogdon vs. the 76ers